 The delivery times vary based on the transfer channel used.
 Payments done via debit cards, for example, may have a short delivery time though more expensive than other transfer methods.

-To avoid the long processing time, freelancers send money through MoneyGram and Western Union, which takes a few minutes.
+To avoid the long processing time, freelancers transfer money abroad through MoneyGram and Western Union, which takes a few minutes.
 Knowing your options in terms of cost, available providers and delivery speed allows you to choose the best method.

 Failure to Convert Foreign Currency First